Mayank5693/Mayank5693/README.md

 # Hi there 👋, I'm Mayank Srivastav

 💻 Passionate about coding and problem-solving
-🚀 Exploring Data Structures, Algorithms, and Web Development.
-🌱 Open to collaboration on interesting projects
+🚀 Exploring Data Structures, Algorithms, and Web Development 🌱 Open to collaboration on interesting projects

 ---